toybreaker/slavina/_pages/introduction-to-davina-s-art.md

 ---
 layout: hero
-title: Artist Introduction
+title: Introduction to Davina's art
 subtitle:
-description: "Her celebration of the freedom of living, thru story telling, the tropical travels scenes and her use of color convey, through different materials, media and techniques, a unique recognizable character which took her artworks to international recognition.
+description: "Her celebration of the freedom of living, thru story telling, the tropical travels scenes and her use of colour convey, through different materials, media and techniques, a unique recognisable character which took her artworks to international recognition.
 Pop art, neo-figuration, or naïve art fall short of defining her style.
 Her works take on a contemporary character in her use of print and paint, maps and stamps, and in the compositional play of space and texture."
 publish: # notyet or blank
 image:  /assets/p/others/davina-stephens-tecnique.jpg
 image_align_bottom: true #true or empty
 ---

 >"...what Davina sees with her open spontaneous eyes is a transient, multicultural world in which people communicate with each other mainly by exchanging 'things' or going places rather than by exchanging ideas.
-A significant artist with a significant message" _Jean Coteau, art critic_
+A significant artist with a significant message" _Jean Coteau, art critic journalist._

 ## Introduction